On the Stability and Convergence of Physics Informed Neural Networks

 \subsection{PDEs and Neural Networks}

-In this work we consider model problems of partial differential equations (PDEs) approximated by deep neural learning (DNN) algorithms.
+In this work\footnote{V2 | V1 : 08/2023 arXiv:2308.05423} we consider model problems of partial differential equations (PDEs) approximated by deep neural learning (DNN) algorithms.
 In particular we focus on linear elliptic and parabolic PDEs and Physics Informed Neural Networks, i.e., algorithms where the discretisation is based on the minimisation of the $L^2$ norm of the residual over a set of neural networks with a given architecture.
-Standard tools of numerical analysis assessing the quality and performance of an algorithm are based on the notions of stability and approximability.
-Typically, in problems arising in scientific applications another important algorithmic characteristic is the preservation of key qualitative properties of the simulating system at the discrete level.
-In important classes of problems, stability and structural consistency are often linked.
-Our aim is to introduce a novel notion of stability for the above DNN algorithms approximating solutions of PDEs.
-In addition, we show convergence provided that the set of DNNs has the right approximability properties and the training of the algorithm produces stable approximations.
+The classical framework of numerical analysis, which evaluates algorithmic performance through notions such as stability and approximability, remains essential in this setting.
+Furthermore, in many scientific applications, a desirable feature of any numerical method is the preservation of fundamental qualitative properties of the underlying continuous model at the discrete level.
+In a broad class of problems, stability and structural preservation are intimately related.
+The principal objective of this work is to introduce a new notion of stability tailored to DNN-based discretisations of PDEs and to demonstrate convergence under appropriate approximability assumptions on the neural network class, provided the training process yields stable approximations.

-In the area of machine learning for models described by partial differential equations, at present, there is intense activity at multiple fronts: developing new methods for solving differential equations using neural networks, designing special neural architectures to approximate families of differential operators (operator learning), combination of statistical and machine learning techniques for related problems in uncertainty quantification and statistical functional inference.
-Despite the progress at all these problems in the last years, basic mathematical, and hence algorithmical, understanding is still under development.
+The integration of machine learning techniques with PDE-based modelling has generated significant activity across multiple directions: the development of neural solvers for PDEs, operator learning, and hybrid statistical–physical methodologies for uncertainty quantification and statistical inference.
+Despite notable empirical progress, foundational mathematical understanding remains limited.